-In COVID-CT-Mask-Net, see Figures 2 and 3, Mask R-CNN layers, including RPN and RoI are set to test mode: they don't compute any losses.
-Therefore, RoI uses NMS threshold to filter predictions.
-A larger number of overlapping positive prediction can prompt the model to learn to associate them with a particular class, e.g. they are more prevalent in COVID-19 rather than common pneumonia.
-If the NMS threshold is low, the model will have to learn to associate a small number of distant predictions with the particular condition, which is likely to be a harder problem, because of the similarities between COVID-19 and common pneumonia.
-RoI score ${\theta}$ is set to -0.01 to accept all predictions regardless of confidence score, to keep the input size in the classification module S of fixed size.
-The details of the architecture of the classification model (including the batch to feature conversion) are presented in Figures 2 and 3 and [TS20], and its hyperparameters in Table 2.
+The model computes 4 loss functions: two by RPN (objectness and bounding box coordinates) and two by RoI (class and bounding box coordinates).
+For our training and evaluation, we use the torchvision v0.3.0.
+In COVID-CT-Mask-Net, see Fig. 2 and Fig. 3, Mask R-CNN layers, including RPN and RoI, are set to test mode: they do not compute any losses.
+Therefore, RoI uses the NMS threshold to filter predictions.
+A larger number of overlapping positive predictions can prompt the model to learn to associate them with a particular class, e.g., more prevalent in COVID-19 than common pneumonia.
+If the NMS threshold is low, the model will have to learn to associate a small number of distant predictions with the particular condition, which is likely to be a more challenging problem because of the similarities between COVID-19 and common pneumonia.
+RoI score q is set to -0.01 to accept all predictions regardless of confidence score, to keep the input size in the classification module S of fixed size.
+The classification model S architecture details (including the batch to feature conversion) are presented in Fig. 2 and Fig. 3 and [13], and its hyperparameters in Table 2.

-Figure 2: Architecture of the COVID-CT-Mask-Net classification model.
+Fig. 2.
+Architecture of the COVID-CT-Mask-Net classification model.

-Figure 3: Architecture of the Image Classification Module S.
+Fig. 3.
+Architecture of the Image Classification Module S.